 |About the stats|

-So far in his career, Carson Smith has pitched 102 innings.
-Smith has been worth 3.3 Wins Above Replacement and 2.1 Wins Above Average.
+Over the course of his career, Carson Smith pitched 102 innings.
+Smith was worth 3.3 Wins Above Replacement and 2.1 Wins Above Average.

-Carson Smith has a Hall Rating of 7, meaning he would not be in the Hall of Stats if his career ended today.
+Carson Smith has a Hall Rating of 7, leaving him nowhere close to induction to the Hall of Stats when eligible.

 Want even more detail about the formula?
 See the About page.